Law and Learning Theory: A Study in Legal Control (with Underhill Moore), 53 Yale Law Journal 1 (1943)

 jurisprudence, behavioral psychology

 Callahan, Charles C. and Moore, Underhill, "Law and Learning Theory: A Study in Legal Control" (1943).
 Faculty Scholarship Series.
-Paper 4418.
+4418.